 If you are in 9th grade or above, and you haven’t done so yet, get to know the USC counselor who covers your school.
-Click here to find the USC admission counselor for your high school.
+Find your counselor.

 Learn About Financial Aid

 The cost of college can be offset with financial aid, which can come from your home state, the federal government and even your college.
 USC administers one of the largest financial aid programs in the U.S. More than two-thirds of students at USC receive financial aid.
-Click here to learn more about financial aid at USC.
+Learn more about financial aid at USC.